 Student Conduct and Advocacy

 Monday – Friday 8:30 a.m. – 5:00 p.m.

-Do I have to have the UB Student Medical Insurance Program to be able to use the services of the Counseling, Health and Wellness Service?
+Do I have to have the UB Student Medical Insurance Program to be able to use the services of Student Wellness (Counseling Services, Health Services, and Health Promotion)?

 No!
 The services are funded through the Health Fee that you pay with your tuition bill, so there is no extra charge for a visit.
 Lab work, prescriptions, radiology studies, and specialist care will be covered according to your personal health insurance policy.